 1=These contaminants are suspected as being caused by the epoxy used on the new storage tank.
-Continuing efforts to resolve this matter are ongoing.
-Until resolved, quarterly monitoring will continue to occur.
+The issue has been resolved.
 The MCL was not exceeded for any of the Contaminants.

 Definitions:

 Maximum Contaminant Level (MCL): The highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible.